|

 of the components of enduring happiness, sustainable levels

 of authentic contentment.
-Next, the discussion turns to practical ways
+Next, the discussion turns to practical

-their Signature Strengths, personal character traits that
+to identify their Signature Strengths, personal character

-or hedonics, while gaining practical insight into becoming lastingly
+debunk happiology or hedonics, while gaining practical

-happy and raising children who seek gratifications over pleasures.
+insight into becoming lastingly happy and raising children who seek

 Participation